SESYNC-ci/basic-Shiny-lesson/README.md

 ## Basic Shiny Lesson

-Learn to use Get interactive with the Shiny R package.
+Learn to use the Shiny R package.

 ## Instructor Notes